simpansoftware/spicetify-arch-installation-guide/README.md

    ```bash
    ./spicetify.sh
    ```

 #### Troubleshooting:

 - Ignore any errors during installation.
 - Verify if Spotify is customized after the script completes.
 Look for the marketplace at the top left.
+- Try running "spicetify update" to update to a working version.
 - If you encounter issues, please open an issue on the [repository](https://github.com/boudywho/spicetify-arch-installation-guide) with the full terminal output for assistance.

 **Disclaimer:** This script is experimental and provided "as-is."
 Use it at your own risk.
 It is designed for Arch Linux and may not be compatible with other distributions.